dfinity/quill/README.md

 1. Be concise and only add functional code.
 2. Optimize for correctness, then for readability.
-3. Avoid adding dependencies at all costs unless it's completely reasonable.
+3. Avoid adding dependencies at all costs unless it's completely unreasonable to do so.
 4. Every new feature (+ a test) is proposed only after it was tested on real wallets.
 5. Increment the last digit of the crate version whenever the functionality scope changes.